- When Adobe Reader is crashing, it is likely that either your tool build is faulty, or it is outdated.

 Since your system can just as well be responsible for abnormal behavior at applications’ level, you might want to try signing out of your Windows account and then sign in with a different one.
 You can also try to use an Administrator account.

 Also, make sure that your system meets the minimum requirements for Adobe Reader to work.
-You can check this information on the Adobe official site.
+You can check this information on Adobe’s official site.

 5. Turn off applications running in the background